To leave a place is to die a little.

 Travel makes one modest.
 You see what a tiny place you occupy in the world.

-Submitted by Steve Dolan almost 4 years ago
+Submitted by Steve Dolan about 4 years ago

 "Once you have gone first class, everything else is coach."